AgumaOgwal/100-days-of-code/log.md

 **Thoughts**: So far I understand the basics of React.
 Component, JSX.
 This basic setup is a good way to start the journey to doing some cool stuff with React.

 **Link(s) to work**: N/A

+### Day 3: March 13, 2019
+#####

+**Today's Progress**: Imported Bootstrap into project and created a navbar

+**Thoughts**: It's a bit difficult for me to visually design an interface on my own.
+I might resort to borrowing ideas from similar sites to the one I want to build.
+For now.
+I basically want a site that'll help me with any daily challenges I decide to take on after this.

+**Link(s) to work**: my Github repo for now..